pgerbino/prompt_engineering_node/examples/01-code-analysis/README.md

    - Missing or unclear documentation
    - API documentation needs
    - Code comments and explanations

-Here's the code to analyze:

-[Paste the contents of sample.ts here]
 ```

 4. Let Copilot generate the analysis